Considering flat roof extensions? Here's how to ensure they are sound, stable and fit for purpose

 Standard practice involves placing wedge-shaped tapered strips of timber known as ‘firrings’ along the top of horizontal joists.
 For consistency it’s best to get your timber supplier to pre-cut these (for a small fee).
 Of course there’s nothing to stop you placing the firrings at right angles running across the tops of the joists, although this can potentially lead to localised weakness where they’re a bit on the thin side.

 There are other ways you can go about achieving a suitable slope.
 Probably the simplest method is to position the joists at the required slope in the first instance.
-But this means your ceiling will also slope, which arguably can make the extension feel a bit like a separate ‘garden room’ that’s been tacked onto the house.
+But this means your ceiling will also slope, which arguably can make the extension feel more like a lean to extension than a flat roof one.

 If you’ve got a fairly simple rectangular extension, another option is to use ready-made tapered insulation boards with a built-in slope designed to be laid on top of the joists.